Explore Jasmine's career milestones

 First Australian female in combat fighter operations, 2014

 In December of 2014 came Jasmine’s proudest moment.
-She was deployed to Operation OKRA as an Air Combat Officer (Mission Aircrew).
+She was deployed to Operation OKRA as a Mission Aircrew.
 Not only was this a proud moment for her and for her family, but for the Air Force as well.
 She was the first Australian woman to be deployed in combat fighter operations.